A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: The Gaussian Process Classification Problem

 A test pattern's latent variable $f_*$ will have similar correlation structure as the training patterns.
 Consider the augmented training latent state vector and test point latent state.
 It is given as Gaussian, as follows:

-where $\Sigma_{X x_{*}}$ is the covariance of $x_{*}$ and $X$, and $\Sigma_{x_{*}x_{*}}$ is the variance of $f_{*}$.
+where ${\Sigma}_{X {\bf x}_{*}}$ is the covariance between the training latent variables and the test latent variable (it is a vector), and $\Sigma_{{\bf x}_{*}{\bf x}_{*}}$ is the variance of $f_{*}$.
 A key to estimating the class membership of the test point is to evaluate the probability density of its latent state $f_{*}$, conditional on all the information that is available from the training set:

-where $p(f|X,y)=\frac{p(y|f)p(f|X)}{p(y|X)}$ is the posterior of the latent variables.
+where $p({\bf f}|X,{\bf y})=\frac{p({\bf y}|{\bf f})p({\bf f}|X)}{p({\bf y}|X)}$ is the posterior of the latent variables.

-Then, we compute the the probability of Class 1 averaged over the conditional density of $f_{*}$:
+Then, we compute the probability of Class 1 averaged over the conditional density of $f_{*}$:

 where we used the fact that $\sigma(f_*)$ signifies the conditional given in Eq. (\ref{eq:sigma}).
 We get

 where

 where we used the fact that $\sigma$ is the probit function (integral of the Gaussian function).
 Note that $P(y_i=-1|f_i)=1-P(y_i=1|f_i)=1-\sigma({f_i})=\sigma(-f_i)=\sigma(y_i f_i)$ because of the point symmetry of $\sigma$.
 Also,